 Wear the Ribbon!
-Show your commitment to the fight.
+Show your commitment.
+Join us for related events!

 World AIDS Day has been observed on December 1st each year since 1988.
 Special community messages and events are hosted to show the world that as a people we are united in the fight against HIV; to demonstrate our support for people living with HIV; and to commemorate those who have died from AIDS-related illnesses.
 World AIDS Day was the first ever global health day.
 At minimum, all are encouraged to wear a red ribbon to show their open support.

 Join us in planning events for South Alabama communities in observance of World AIDS Day.
 Do you have an idea for an event or message campaign?
 Do you want to sponsor an event in observance of World AIDS Day?
 Are you hosting an event?
 Share your thoughts with MAO and join us in recognizing the pandemic that continues to take the lives of so many.
 Join us in honoring those who did not live to see the lives saved by effective treatments developed over the last decade.